A small independent publisher of quality poetry, literature, and art.

 Poet and writer Susan O'Dell Underwood started this publishing company in order to publish her own work and the work of other deserving writers and artists in the southern Appalachian region.
 Her first chapbook of poetry, From, is available from Finishing Line Press.
 Underwood earned her MFA in Creative Writing from the University of North Carolina at Greensboro, and her PhD in English from Florida State University.
 She has been teaching at Carson-Newman University since 1990, where she is Professor of English and Director of the Creative Writing Program.
 She won the 2004 Tennessee Arts Commission Literary Grant for Genesis Road, a novel.

-Iris Press (based in Oak Ridge, Tennessee) will publish Susan’s poetry collection THE BOOK OF AWE sometime in late 2018.
+Iris Press (based in Oak Ridge, Tennessee) released Susan O’Dell Underwood’s poetry collection The Book of Awe in October of 2018.

 Underwood's work has appeared in several journals and anthologies, such as The Oxford American, Rock & Sling, Appalachian Journal, Now & Then, The Tusculum Review, and The Southern Poetry Anthology, Volume VI: Tennessee.
 Her book of poems Love and Other Hungers is the first publication of Sapling Grove Press.